Anaphylaxis treatment

 If epinephrine is contraindicated, consider:

-• Vasopressin in specific medical settings as an alternative
+• Vasopressin as an alternative in specific medical settings

 • High-dose corticosteroids combined with antihistamines (used only as subsequent treatment after epinephrine)